The Best Video Editing Software For YouTubers

 The Best Video Editors for YouTube Content Creation

-iMovie – The free, easy to use option
+iMovie – The free, easy to use option for Apple users

-Leading off this list is iMovie.
 It’s a free app and software you get with your purchase of any iPhone or Macbook.
 It’s a fantastic free option for anyone looking to get started vlogging with their iPhone or needing to to do simple edits on their laptop.

 You can put together different clips with modern transitions, text overlays and it also has a free library of music you can add to your videos.
 You can also export your videos at different frame rates depending on what you frame rate you set your iPhone too.

 All in all, if you’re looking for a “good enough” video editor for a total beginner and you have an iPhone or a Mac, consider using iMove.
-Want an example?
-Checkout Johnny FD – he uses his iPhone and iMovie and built his channel to over 50K subs.
+However, the iPhone version of iMovie is pretty terrible, nowhere near as feature rich as what you get on a Macbook.

 Pros: